nearmap/libddog/docs/MAINTAINER_GUIDE.md

 * `tests_integ` - the integration tests
 * `tests_unit` - the unit tests

-When libddog is installed using pip only `bin` and `libddog` will be included.
+When libddog is installed using pip only `bin` and `libddog` will be installed.